sarleen77/Lab2-Lab3/README.md

-# Lab2
+# Lab2 & Lab3
-This repository  is for Lab2.
+This repository  is for Lab2 and Lab3.

 This dataset simulates cardiovascular health checkup records for patients and is designed for machine learning models that predict heart disease risk